ctu-mrs/ctu-mrs.github.io/docs/software/profiling.md

 The one-shot duration will mostly be longer.
 2. The actual duration can depend on the data provided to the algorithm.
 It may not always be trivial to generate a sufficient number of samples of valid data to thoroughly test the algorithm (e.g. unbiased generation of valid rotation matrices).
-3. Non-trivial to integrate with more complex programs without heavily modifying the code potentially resulting in code bloat.
+3. Non-trivial to integrate with more complex programs without heavily modifying the code and potentially bloating it.
 4. Unsuitable for deep debugging of existing programs -- "Why is my mapping/planning/detection/whatever algorithm so slow?"
 5. How to debug multi-threaded programs?